mumfyness/rorblog/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+If you download or clone this project you must first run this ruby command to set up the development database:

+ruby bin/rails db:migrate RAILS_ENV=development

 I created the run.bat file to quickly run the development server.
 I leave this running while I am developing the service.
 Of course it just contains the following ruby command: